The Magic of Scheherazade: Reception

 Critics have addressed the game's similarities to other action-adventure titles and turn-based RPGs, as well as its blending of the two genres.
 Several compared the game's top-down adventure aesthetic and interface to The Legend of Zelda.
 DeMaria recognized the two games' resemblance, but noted The Magic of Scheherazade as being much more linear.
 Hardcore Gaming 101's Michael Ayala contrasted the time travel aspect with A Link to the Past and its turn-based battles with those of Dragon Quest.
-However, he admitted both features felt unpolished in The Magic of Scheherazade but proclaimed the soundtrack as "excellent" aside from one "incredibly grating" theme heard in rare instances in battle.
+He admitted that both features felt unpolished in The Magic of Scheherazade, but proclaimed the soundtrack as "excellent" aside from one "incredibly grating" theme heard in rare instances during battle.
 Destructoid contributor Colette Bennett praised the music and found the Middle East-inspired setting unique amid medieval-themed RPGs of its release period.
-Andrew Vestal of GameSpot comically described the game as a result of two development groups feuding over whether to create an action RPG or a turn-based RPG.
+Andrew Vestal of GameSpot comically described the game as a result of two development groups feuding over whether to create a turn-based RPG or an action RPG.
 He credited the game as being one of the first RPGs to introduce team attacks, in which two party members could join forces to perform extra-powerful magic.
-Video game journalist and Retronauts writer Jeremy Parish vaguely described the game in 2017 as "innovative and memorable," even declaring it to be Culture Brain's "crown jewel" when mentioning its conspicuous absence from Nintendo's Virtual Console service.
+Video game journalist and Retronauts writer Jeremy Parish described the game in 2017 as "innovative and memorable", even declaring it to be Culture Brain's "crown jewel" when mentioning its conspicuous absence from Nintendo's Virtual Console service.